Benevos/MERN-GraphQL/README.md

 # About the project

 The purpose of this project it to create a MERN (MongoDB with Mongoose, Express, React and Node) stack compatible with GraphQl.
+This project is still in develpoment.

 ## How to execute the project